martaortigas/FinalDegreeProject/README.md

 # FinalDegreeProject
-Github repository with the scripts utilized and mentioned in the final degree project.
+Github repository with the scripts utilized during the development of the internship and the final degree project.

 **List of contents:**